Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Compositionality results for backward filtering forward guiding

-Introducing a categorical perspective is motivated by the admission that we have already used the concepts introduced shortly in all but name in section \ref{sec: computational} and by the following testament: \begin{quote} ``We should approach the problem of statistical modelling and computation in a modular, composable, functional way, guided by underpinning principles from category theory.'' \cite{talk_Wilkinson2017} \end{quote}
+Introducing a categorical perspective is motivated by the admission that we have already used the concepts introduced shortly in all but name in the previous section and by the following testament: ``We should approach the problem of statistical modelling and computation in a modular, composable, functional way, guided by underpinning principles from category theory.'' \cite{talk_Wilkinson2017}.
+While we defer a discussion of guided processes from a categorical point of view to a companion paper, we do give a number of compositionality results here.

-We show that composing two kernels and subsequently running the backward recursion for $h$, following by repeatedly applying the forward map is equivalent to a composition rule for the backward recursion -- forward map.
-To formalise this setup, we use the optic, a construction from category theory.
-Optics, originally introduced as Getter/Setters and then generalised, have recently been discovered as devise to formalise the task of automatic (reverse mode) differentiation of computer programs (communicated by Keno Fischer, see also \cite{Fischer2020}).